-Nene Leakes Reacts To Stassi Schroeder And Kristen Doute Being Fired From ‘Vanderpump Rules,’ Threatens Bravo
+NeNe Leakes Reacts To Stassi Schroeder And Kristen Doute Being Fired From ‘Vanderpump Rules,’ Threatens Bravo

-Nene Leakes is speaking out after learning that Bravo had fired a number of Vanderpump Rules stars, including Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni, for racist behavior they’ve displayed in the past.
+NeNe Leakes is speaking out after learning that Bravo had fired a number of Vanderpump Rules stars, including Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni, for racist behavior they’ve displayed in the past.

-On Tuesday, June 9, after Bravo officially confirmed that Stassi and Kristen would not be moving forward with the show as the cast prepares for the start of Season 9, the Real Housewives of Atlanta cast member left a comment on the network’s official Instagram page before sharing a potentially-related rant on her own page.
+On Tuesday, June 9, after Bravo officially confirmed that Stassi and Kristen would not be moving forward with the show as the cast prepares for the start of Season 9, the Real Housewives of Atlanta cast member left a comment on the network’s official Instagram page before.
+She then posted a potentially-related rant on her own page.

-In her comment, Nene wrote, via Comments by Bravo, “Well alrighty then!
+“Well alrighty then!
 Now we have a few more questions to ask about in other areas where there’s a major difference.
 Should we talk privately or publicly?”
+NeNe wrote, via the Comments by Bravo Instagram account.

-Following what appeared to be a threat against the network that made her famous, Nene shared a separate post on her Instagram page in which she seemed to target Bravo yet again, along with other unnamed companies, who were making “large contributions toward social justice.”
+Following what appeared to be a threat against the network that made her famous, NeNe shared a separate post on her Instagram account in which she seemed to target Bravo yet again, along with other unnamed companies, who were making “large contributions toward social justice.”

-Earlier this week amid the Black Lives Matter movement, Bravo announced on their Instagram page that they, along with their parent company, NBC Universal, had committed to a $100 million multi-year deal to aid in the fight for social justice and equality.
+Earlier this week amid the Black Lives Matter movement, Bravo announced on its Instagram page that along with parent company NBC Universal, they had committed to a $100 million multi-year deal to aid in the fight for social justice and equality.

-Continuing on, Nene said that there are a lot of executives who sit in their offices and have no heart and no feelings.
+Continuing her post, NeNe said that there are a lot of executives who sit in their offices and have no heart and no feelings.

 “You sit there knowing a black persons hasn’t been treated equal but you don’t care!
 I just want you to know, [you’re] a piece of sh*t,” she wrote.

-Earlier this week, Nene shared a photo of herself and her husband, Gregg Leakes, promoting the Black Lives Matter movement in Atlanta with signs and promised that she supports and loves her community.
+NeNe recently shared a photo of herself and her husband, Gregg Leakes, promoting the Black Lives Matter movement in Atlanta while holding up signs.
+She also promised that she supports and loves her community.

 View this post on Instagram